jordanstephens/riffle/README.md

 # riffle

-Extends `Array` by defining `Array#riffle` to merge multiple arrays as if [riffling a deck of cards](http://en.wikipedia.org/wiki/Shuffling#Riffle).
+Extends `Array` by defining `Array#riffle` and `Array.riffle` to merge multiple arrays as if [riffling a deck of cards](http://en.wikipedia.org/wiki/Shuffling#Riffle).

 **Algorithm Description**

-`Array#riffle` iterates over argument arrays and selects a random number of items from each to remove from the front (this default subsequence length, or *group size* is in `(1..3)`).
+`riffle` iterates over argument arrays and selects a random number of items from each to remove from the front (this default subsequence length, or *group size* is in `(1..3)`).
 The removed items are then appended to a new array which is returned as the result after all items